ELTE-DH/HTML2TEI/README.md

 The portal-specific configuration is created manually with the help of three different tools which aid evaluating the inventory of the tags and structures used in the HTML code.
-The manual evaluation of such structures enables one to create a valid TEI XML from the HTML source keeping all desired (text) shema elements in a fine-grained way carefully supervised by the user.
+The manual evaluation of such structures enables one to create a valid TEI XML from the HTML source keeping all desired (text) schema elements in a fine-grained way carefully supervised by the user.
 In addition to converting the article body, the metadata can be converted to the [Schema.org](https://schema.org/) standard.